share this

 Course No. GAME 215 Credits: 3.0

-Introduction to Game Design take students on an exploration of Gaming Theory and its practice through the development of physical games.
+Introduction to Game Design takes students on an exploration of Gaming Theory and its practice through the development of physical games.
 Investigation includes game metaphor, story, game mechanics, and chance factors.
 Students will also analyze games and gameplay including the aesthetics of games and the design of their instructions.
 In this project based course students will produce fully implemented board games and card games.
-Offered fall.
+3 credits.

 Introduction to Video Games